 After the blip-blip of the van’s doors being unlocked, the family starts to methodically pile back into the vehicle and Shirley Bassey begins to croon again.

 Don’t care even if I blow my top

 But, honey, honey, don’t stop.”

-Lara’s Hoi An Hit List, with my photos, which appears in the July 2013 issue of Australian food magazine Feast, features our favourite noodle shop, above.
-The October issue will include our piece on Hoi An’s famous chili relish.
+Lara’s Hoi An Hit List, with my photos, which appears in the July 2013 issue of Australian food magazine Feast, features our favourite local noodle shop in Hoi An.
+The October 2013 issue of Feast will include our story on Hoi An’s famous chilli relish.

 Vietnam Visa on Arrival

 Travelling to Vietnam?
 Click through to arrange your Vietnam Visa on Arrival through our Visa Partner, the most respected Vietnam Visa agent.
 Visa approval letters take just 2 business days, although urgent visas can be arranged in as little as 4 working hours and up to 1 working day.
 More visa information here.